Particular/docs.particular.net/nservicebus/databus.md

 ## What is the DataBus feature for

 Messages are intended to be small.
 Some scenarios require sending large binary data along with a message.
-For this purpose, NServiceBus has a DataBus feature to allow you to overcome the message size limitations.
+For this purpose, NServiceBus has a DataBus feature to allow you to overcome the message size limitations imposed by underlying transport.

 ## How it works